Andrew Leung: President of the Legislative Council

 In November 2020, following the expulsion of 4 pro-democracy lawmakers from the Legislative Council, Leung said that he "respects and understands" their disqualification.

 In February 2021, after Xia Baolong said that only "patriots" could be part of the Hong Kong government, Leung agreed and said it was the "most basic and reasonable" requirement for those in the government.
 Additionally, Leung claimed that "I am sure that all the Hong Kong people will have a say...
 As long as you are patriotic, you can have any views."

 In January 2022, the mainland Chinese national emblem was permanently added to the Legislative Council chamber, after Andrew Leung, Starry Lee Wai-king and Ma Fung-kwok decided that it should be made permanent.
 Andrew Leung had earlier said it would be only temporary for the swearing in of lawmakers, but reversed course.

 In December 2022, after only "patriots" were allowed to administer Hong Kong, Leung denied that lawmakers were simply rubber stamping legislation, stating "We need to work together to make sure the legislative process is smooth.
 Smooth doesn't mean rubber stamp."

 In January 2023, Leung criticized a decision by the UK to not allow Legislative Council members to attend the Commonwealth Parliamentary Association UK’s seminar, saying that the event had "blatant political bias."

-In 29 September 2025, Leung announced his retirement from LegCo after his discussion with his family.
+On 29 September 2025, Leung announced his retirement from LegCo after his discussion with his family.